joeky888/apt-cyg/README.md

 ### Pre-resolving dependencies

-cyg-fast finds all depending packages before downloading and installing.
+apt-cyg finds all depending packages before downloading and installing.

 ### Check dependency on removing